-In 2020/21 78% of our third year students who completed their degrees achieved a first class or 2:1 classification.
-Retention on the BA EYDL programme remains strong, with 91% of first, 95% of second and 99% of third years continuing their studies throughout 2020/21.
+In 2021/22 82.2% of our third year students who completed their degrees achieved a first class or 2:1 classification.
+Retention on the BA EYDL programme remains strong, with 90% of first, 97% of second and 99% of third years continuing their studies throughout 2021/22.
 This compares very favourably with similar courses at other institutions.

-Norland won the 2021 Whatuni Student Choice award for Graduate Outcomes, making the College a top two Whatuni winner for four consecutive years.
-The Graduate Outcomes award is particularly notable as Norland was competing with all universities in England.
+Norland was placed second in the 2022 Whatuni Student Choice award for best independent HE provider, making the College a top two Whatuni winner for five consecutive years.